 - PhiKap is in Wheel Trouble.
 PhiKap was ready to roll, except for one small issue…their wheels never arrived.
 So they were forced to scratch.
 Apparently they tried to order them for delivery?
 Pro tip to all the buggy teams out there – Make sure you get your wheels well before the day of the race.

 - Women’s Racing…Kinda.
 The Tartan had been hyping up the existence of a Women’s Buggy race taking place on Saturday at 2pm, just prior to the Men’s Finals.
 When we started researching for this article, we were excited at the prospect of their being a Women’s exhibition 40 years prior to the known beginning of Women’s races.
 But alas, the Women’s race ended up being a baby buggy race: Each sorority placed a member, wearing a bonnet and equipped with a bottle and a rattle, inside of a baby stroller and put together 3-woman push teams.
-The race began outside of the “Beanery” (I’m not sure what the present-day equivalent is, but I think it’s around the basement of Porter Hall), with the first pusher transitioning to the 2nd at the end of Baker/Porter, the 2nd transitioning to the 3rd at CFA, and the 3rd taking the “buggy” to the finish line outside of Maggie Mo (where Sweepstakes would be set to begin).
+The race began essentially at the Buggy Finish Line and went the opposite direction down Frew Street.
+Officially, the race started outside of the “Beanery”, which per CMU’s University Archivist Julia Corrin was located where Hunt Library currently stands, with the first pusher transitioning to the 2nd at the end of Baker/Porter where the baby buggy would then turn right onto campus.
+The 2nd pusher then transitioned to the 3rd at CFA, and the 3rd would take the “buggy” to the finish line outside of Maggie Mo (where Sweepstakes would be set to begin).
 The sorority race was ultimately won by Gamma Phi Sigma.
 See photo right for a picture of what the “baby buggy” looked like.

 - Prelim Results.
 The first heat pitted Beta (Lane 1), SAE (2), and Theta Xi (3) against each other, and Beta dominated the race, taking the lead from the jump and staying in front the entire way, finishing in 3:02.
 The second heat had KapSig (Lane 1), DU (2), DTD (3) and PiKA (4) competing.
 On their way up Hill 2, PiKA had a catastrophic wheel failure, as one of their wheel rims collapsed and entangled with the steering gear, causing the buggy to crash into the curb.
 They were ultimately allowed to run in a “trial” race on Saturday prior to the finals, and finished in a 3:14.
 As for the others, KapSig held only a narrow lead of approximately a half-length going into the freeroll, but their superior construction allowed them to pull away in the freeroll.
 DU and DTD were locked in a tight battle for 2nd, but ultimately DU prevailed.